UB Music‑que — Using Music to Enrich Quality of Life

 Why Music Works

-As humans, we are born with an innate ability to synchronize to rhythm.
-Music simultaneously engages motor, auditory, emotional, and cognitive pathways, offering a non‑verbal bridge for expression and connection.
-We feel especially thankful for how this natural capacity supports families like ours—three children, including a non‑verbal twin boy—who benefit each day from rhythmic play, melodic cueing, and shared musical rituals that deepen communication, trust, and belonging.
+Humans are born with an innate capacity to synchronize to rhythm.
+Music activates motor, auditory, emotional, and cognitive circuits, creating a non verbal bridge for expression, learning, and connection.
+Our own family experience—raising three children, including a non verbal twin—demonstrates daily how rhythmic play, melodic cueing, and shared rituals deepen communication, trust, and belonging.